 Character Meet and Greets: CLOSED

 Due to the high contact nature of character meets, these will be suspended for the time being.
+Instead you will find spontaneous character cavalcades.
+This is like a mini parade that you wont find listed in the app or on the website in order to keep crowds low.

 Dining: OPEN WITH RESTRICTIONS